FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Majorca

-The company who produce these pearls was founded at the end of the XIX century, by a German named Eduard Hugo Heusch, in the town of Manacor in Majorca.
+The company which produces these pearls was founded at the end of the XIX century, by a German named Eduard Hugo Heusch, in the town of Manacor in Majorca.
 They are known as Majorica pearls and are the most prestigious man made pearls in the world.
 Although the details that make these pearls so special are a trade secret, the general process is well known.
 They start off by producing a dense glass bead, these are coated with approximately 30 layers of a ground up paste made of pulverized fish scales and nacre in order to give them that special shine, lastly they are all hand shined and coated with a gas.

 From Quiz: Amazing Adornments